Interalveolar septum

 Interalveolar septa >

 The walls of adjacent alveoli abut to form interalveolar septa.
-Each septum is lined by a simple squamous epithelium; connective tissue cells and fibers form the core of each septum.
+Each septum is lined by a simple squamous epithelium; connective tissue forms the core of the septum.
 Numerous capillaries bulge from the septa into the lumen of each alveolus.

 Connective tissue core >

 The alveolar epithelium rests on a thin core of connective tissue consisting of elastic and reticular fibers and various connective tissue cells.
-An extensive capillary network is present here, which bulges into the alveolar lumens.
+An extensive capillary network is present in the core.

 Endothelium >